Help Prevent a Lost Generation in Norfolk

 Every pound stays in Norfolk, supports real action in real communities, and helps prevent a lost generation here at home.

-With your help, we can turn solutions into action today, ensuring young people have the opportunity, support and confidence they deserve.
+Thanks to your help, we can now turn even more community solutions into action, ensuring young people have the opportunity, support and confidence they deserve.

 A unique opportunity to build shared learning